marek-cottingham/magSonify/docs/src/tests.rst

     Test to catch errors in processing code.
 Executes a broad set of import, data processing and sonification functions.
-In particular looks for mismatch between length of :attr:`magSonify.DataSet.timeSeries` and values in :attr:`magSonify.DataSet.data`, a common issue which arises due to :attr:`magSonify.DataSet.timeSeries` not being updated correctly or not being copied prior to modification.
+In particular looks for mismatch between length of :attr:`magSonify.DataSet.timeSeries` and values in :attr:`magSonify.DataSet.data`, a common bug which arises due to :attr:`magSonify.DataSet.timeSeries` not being updated correctly or being modified while shared between multiple data sets.

 ``./Tests_Unit/SimulateDataTest.py``